GVR Report cover U.S. Contraceptive Market Size, Share & Trends Report

 • Industry: Healthcare

-The U.S. contraceptive market size was valued at around USD 8.3 billion in 2022 and is projected to grow at a compound annual growth rate (CAGR) of around 5.16% from 2023 to 2030.
-Increase in the use of modern contraceptives and rise in awareness among adolescents and the young population about sexual health and family planning are key factors that driving the U.S. market growth.
+The U.S. contraceptive market was estimated at USD 8.76 billion in 2023 and is projected to grow at a CAGR of 5.20% from 2024 to 2030.
+The increase in the use of modern contraceptives and the rise in awareness among adolescents and young people about sexual health and family planning are key factors driving the U.S. market growth.
 Moreover, government programs have led to an increase in access to contraceptives that help prevent unwanted pregnancies in teenagers.

 Product Insights

 The regional market is highly competitive due to the presence of several companies.
-Most of the companies are undertaking strategic initiatives, such as investments in R&D for developing innovative products and to gain a competitive edge over others.
-In February 2020, Afaxys, Inc. and TherapeuticsMD, Inc. signed an agreement to increase access to Annovera in the U.S. public healthcare system.
-In July 2020, TherapeuticsMD, Inc. entered into an agreement with Nurx—an online company for women’s health-for increasing its access to Annovera.
-High investments by prominent companies for the commercialization of effective and long-term reversible contraceptives have increased the awareness levels about these products.
-Some of the prominent companies in the U.S. contraceptive market include:
+Most of the companies are undertaking strategic initiatives, such as investments in R&D to develop innovative products and gain a competitive edge over others.
+High investments by prominent companies in the commercialization of effective and long-term reversible contraceptives have increased awareness levels about these products.

 • Church & Dwight Co., Inc.